Melanoma removal is a surgery to remove cancer in skin tissue. The cancer is called melanoma .

 Surgical removal of the cancerous cells is the primary treatment for melanoma.
 Types of surgery include:

 The area may be closed with stitches.
 A larger area may need to be covered with a skin graft from another area of your body.

 In more advanced cases of melanoma, other treatments may be necessary.
 These include:

 This depends on the extent of the melanoma and the type of surgery.
-Simple excision can take less than one hour.
+Simple excision can take less than 1 hour.

 Anesthesia prevents pain during the procedure.
 You may have some pain around the wound during recovery.
-Medicine will help manage pain.
+Medication will help manage pain.